Jehovah’s Witness Vitaliy Buryk arrested in temporarily occupied Kerch

 They reported that Russian security forces searched ten addresses.

-“On the morning of October 9, 2024, in Kerch, security forces conducted searches at at least 10 addresses of Jehovah’s Witnesses.
-They opened a criminal case against 53-year-old Vitaliy Buryk for organizing the activities of an extremist organization,” the statement reads.
+“On the morning of October 9, 2024, in Kerch, security forces conducted searches of at least 10 addresses of Jehovah’s Witnesses.
+They opened a criminal case against 53-year-old Vitaliy Buryk for organising the activities of an extremist organisation,” the statement reads.

 Authorities detained Buryk in a boiler room at his workplace.
 Russian security forces breached the enterprise, cutting a thick chain from the gate, and took the believer home for a search.
 They also searched an apartment and two garages belonging to Buryk’s relatives.